cloudx-io/cloudx-ios/core/README.md

 ```

 **When to Enable:**
-- Call `setLoggingEnabled:` as early as possible in your app lifecycle (e.g., in `application:didFinishLaunchingWithOptions:`)
+- Call `setLoggingEnabled:` as early as possible (e.g., in `application:didFinishLaunchingWithOptions:`)
-- Call it **before** SDK initialization to see all logs
+- Call it **before** SDK initialization to capture all diagnostic logs
-- Logging is disabled by default
+- Only enable in development builds or when debugging issues

 **Log Levels:**
+- **Error** ❌ (Always visible): Critical failures, initialization errors, network issues
+- **Info** ℹ️ (Verbose mode only): General SDK operations, ad loading, lifecycle events
-- **Debug**: Detailed diagnostic information for troubleshooting
+- **Debug** 🔍 (Verbose mode only): Detailed diagnostic information, state changes, internal operations

-- **Info**: General informational messages about SDK operations
-- **Error**: Error conditions and failures
+**Best Practice:** Keep verbose logging disabled in production to reduce console noise, but errors will still be visible for debugging user reports.

 ## Support